Hluk: Geography

+Hluk is located about 10 km southeast of Uherské Hradiště and 28 km south of Zlín.
+It lies in the Vizovice Highlands.
+The highest point is at 366 m above sea level.
+The Okluky Stream flows through the town.

 In the municipal territory are the nature reserve Kobylí hlava and the nature monuments Okluky and Pod Husí horou.

 History

 The first written mention of Hluk is from 1294.
 However, the first mention of the wider region called Lucké pole Province is from the 11th century.
 A wooden fortress in Hluk is first documented in 1303.

+Demographics

 Economy

-In Hluk there are two significant industrial producers.
+There are two significant industrial producers in Hluk.
 Hanon Systems Autopal company operates a factory for refrigeration and air conditioning components for the automotive industry.

 Niob is a company focused on the development, design and manufacture of equipment for the food industry.
 Since its founding in 1992, it acts as a technical base of the parent company Inotec GmbH.

 Culture

 Hluk lies in the cultural region of Moravian Slovakia.
 The town is known for its folklore festival Ride of the Kings which is on the UNESCO Intangible Cultural Heritage List.
 It is held every three years, on the first weekend in July.
 This folk tradition commemorates historic event, when King Matthias Corvinus fled through Hluk in female disguise after losing the battle.

 At present, there is a tradition maintained style when through the town is decorated with ribbons and decorated horses transported the little boy in the women national costumes of Hluk, accompanied by costumed lads.
 The parade is accompanied by hundreds of costumed citizens of the town, surrounding municipalities, foreign and domestic ensembles.

-The Ride of the Kings is also linked to the annual brass band festival and a folklore festival.
+The Ride of the Kings is also linked to an annual brass band festival and a folklore festival.